Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

     1. System captures the utterance and Whisper produces text (e.g., “hop”).
     2. The command-mapping module looks up the token in the synonym table.
     3. “hop” is mapped to canonical command Jump.
-    4. If confidence is high, API issues Jump to the game.
+    4. API issues Jump to the game.
-    5. Provide visual confirmation and log synonym used and mapping confidence.
+    5. Provide visual confirmation, log synonym used, and log mapping confidence.

 Alternate flows / exceptions:
-    1. Developer disabled synonym mapping: treat unknown words as unrecognized and prompt to repeat or register command.
+    1. Developer disabled synonym mapping, and non-command words are filtered out.

 Postconditions: Correct canonical command executed or developer/user receives a prompt to resolve ambiguity.

 ### Use Case 6 - Register New Game Commands

-Actor: Steven (developer)
+Actor: AAC Game Developer

-Triggering Event: Steven uses the API toolkit to set up the basic commands the game will understand.
+Triggering Event: Developer uses the API toolkit to set up the basic commands the game will understand.

 Preconditions: Game API has empty command library.

 Normal flow:
-    1. Steven, a game developer, uses the API toolkit to add commands like Start Game, Move Left, Move Right, Jump, Pause, and Shield.
+    1. AAC game developer uses the API toolkit to add commands like Start Game, Move Left, Move Right, Jump, Pause, and Shield.
     2. They tell the API what each command means and connect those commands to the game’s actions.
-    3. Steven speaks, the API listens, figures out the right command, and sends it back to the game.
+    3. Developer speaks, the API listens, figures out the right command, and sends it back to the game.
     4. The game executes the command.

 Postconditions: System contains common commands in a command library.
 All commands for the AAC game are entered in the command library, and can be used by players through the API.

 ### Use Case 7 - Toggle Input History

-Actor: Steven (developer); Stan (player)
+Actor: AAC Game Developer; AAC Player

-Triggering Event: Stan is overstimulated by the AAC game.
+Triggering Event: Player is overstimulated by the AAC game.

-Preconditions: AAC game is running API and game command history is visible to players.
+Preconditions: AAC game is running and game command history is visible to players.

 Normal flow:
-    1. Stan's caretaker uses the API window and goes to settings.
+    1. AAC player's caretaker uses the API window and goes to settings.
     2. The system has toggleable settings for input history.
     3. The caretaker toggles off the input history.
-    4. Stan receives reduced visual stimuli and can comfortably enjoy playing the AAC game.
+    4. AAC player receives reduced visual stimuli and can comfortably enjoy playing the AAC game.

 Alternate flows / exceptions:
-    1. Steven has registered a new command and uses the command history to troubleshoot the new command.
+    1. Developer has registered a new command and uses the command history to troubleshoot the new command.
     2. He has confidence that it was registered correctly and working once he is able to see it in the command history.

 Postconditions: AAC game is playable without a visible command history.

 ### Use Case 8 - Confidence Level of Interpreted Game Input

-Actor: Steven (developer):
+Actor: AAC Game Developer

-Triggering Event: Steven is testing new commands through API speech input.
+Triggering Event: Developer is testing new commands through API speech input.

 Preconditions: Game is in a state that accepts gameplay commands; microphone is active.

 Normal flow:
-    1. Steven speaks game commands into the microphone.
+    1. Developer speaks game commands into the microphone.
     2. The game command is interpreted and inputted to the game.
-    3. Steven receives a confidence level from the API that determines how confident the API was in choosing that command based on synonyms to a known command.
+    3. Developer receives a confidence level from the API that determines how confident the API was in choosing that command based on synonyms to a known command.
     4. This allows him to have control over which commands are recognized as valid game inputs. ensuring that only reliable commands can affect the gameplay.

 Alternate flows / exceptions:
     1. The game incorrectly interprets the voice input.
-    2. Steven adjusts the code accordingly.
+    2. Developer adjusts the code accordingly.

-Postconditions: Game accurately interprets gameplay commands.
+Postconditions: Game provides confidence level when it interprets gameplay commands.